 American is investing in its domestic fleet, adding seat power and bigger overhead bins, and high-speed internet at the same time as they’re stuffing more seats in.

 American Airline’s business class seats are currently better than the United or Delta equivalent Business Class seats.
-This will change as Delta retrofits their fleet with new Delta One Suites.
+This will change as Delta retrofits its fleet with new Delta One Suites.
 Deltas’ new Delta One Business Class, which are a walled cocoon, can be experienced on its Airbus A350.
-This new seat will also be rolled out on it’s Boeing 777.
-The low doors give a decent level of privacy although their low height means you will still be able to see taller passengers as they walk past.
+This new seat will also be rolled out on its Boeing 777.
+The low doors give a decent level of privacy, although their low height means you will still be able to see taller passengers as they walk past.

 In the meantime, American’s direct aisle access fully flat seats are better than the flat seats Delta currently offers.
 The current AA seat is the B/E Aerospace Super Diamond seat.

 It is worth noting that this seat is also better than the Club World seats on British Airways, which are narrow with thin cushions and they don’t offer direct aisle access.
 So if you are travelling transatlantic to Europe, it is worth choosing American Airlines over British Airways in Business Class.